MooGPT/devilish/PRIVACY_POLICY.md

-As an AI, I don't have access to specific documents or external content such as the Privacy Policy of the MooGPT app.
-However, I can provide some general guidance on what a typical privacy policy might include, especially for apps like MooGPT, which likely involve data processing and machine learning:
+The Privacy Policy of the MooGPT app.
+I can provide some general guidance on what a typical privacy policy might include, especially for apps like MooGPT, which likely involve data processing and machine learning:

 1. **Developer Name**: MooGPT Inc.